facontidavide/Behavior-Tree/docs/tutorial_A_create_trees.md

     factory.registerNodeType<ApproachObject>("ApproachObject");

-    // IMPORTANT: when the object tree goes out of scope,
+    // IMPORTANT: when the object "tree" goes out of scope,
-    // all the TreeNodes are destroyed
-    auto tree = buildTreeFromFile(factory, "./my_tree.xml");
+    // all the TreeNodes instances are destroyed auto tree = buildTreeFromFile(factory, "./my_tree.xml");

     tree.root_node->executeTick();